- The Preview Dialer is currently compatible with Callbar App (Electron) only.

-- Outbound calls made through Salesforce Dialer don’t support transfers.
+- Outbound calls made through Preview and Power Dialer for Salesforce don’t support transfers.

 - In Power dialing mode, if an inbound call is received, and less than 6 seconds are left before the next call, the dialer will still attempt that next call and fail, and only after it will pause.
 As such, it’s advisable not to use a delay between calls shorter than 6 seconds.

-Currently, there is no pre-set out-of-the-box reporting available for Salesforce Dialer, but Salesforce users can use standard Salesforce reporting functionality to build their own reports.
+Currently, there is no pre-set out-of-the-box reporting available for Preview and Power Dialer for Salesforce but Salesforce users can use standard Salesforce reporting functionality to build their own reports.

-To start building reports using Salesforce dialer data, you will need to build a custom report type based on Salesforce Dialer objects and/or their auxiliary objects:
+To start building reports using Preview and Power Dialer for Salesforce data, you will need to build a custom report type based on Preview and Power Dialer for Salesforce objects and/or their auxiliary objects:

 - Talkdesk campaigns - object that stores data at the campaign level.